doctor-rutvik14/CssDrawing-star/README.md

 # CssDrawing-star
-How to create a triangle in css
+How to create a Star shape in css?